 If you suspect an opioid overdose you should:

-- If you are trained and comfortable doing so, you can also do rescue breathing and/or CPR until they wake up1
+If you are trained and comfortable doing so, you can also do rescue breathing and/or chest compressions until they wake up.

 When the person wakes up, advise them that treatment can help and that medication is available for opioid use disorder and wait for emergency help to arrive.